Peac36/Peac36/README.md

-👋 my mame is Nikola, currently working for the awesome companies [in-house-team](https://in-houseteam.com/)/[2create](https://2create.io/).
+👋 my name is Nikola, currently working for the awesome companies [in-house-team](https://in-houseteam.com/)/[2create](https://2create.io/).

 The techonlogies that I use  daily: